 Shalom Tower was built by the Jewish community.
 Located on the same campus as the JCC, it is home to many Jewish residents and is connected with many Jewish services.
 Signature Healthcare at Cherokee Park offers rehab and long-term care services.
 It maintains a kosher kitchen and offers Jewish services in its chapel.

 Jewish education opportunities are available to students of all ages.
 There are five Jewish preschool programs: Adath Jeshurun Preschool, Gan Torah Beverly Weisberg Preschool, Jewish Community Center Early Learning Center, Keneseth Israel Preschool, and The Temple Trager Early Childhood Education Center.
-The Louisville Jewish Day School offers a total immersion program and Louisville Beit Sefer Yachad (LBSY) and The Temple Religious School offer after school and weekend Hebrew and Jewish education curricula.
+Louisville Beit Sefer Yachad (LBSY) and The Temple Religious School offer after school and weekend Hebrew and Jewish education curricula.

 For high school students, all five congregations collaborate to offer the High School of Jewish Studies.
 The Florence Melton Adult Mini-School provides Jewish text-based studies for adults.
 There are also a number of informal learning opportunities throughout the year.